kjarjoura/INDE577/Unsupervised Learning/DBSCAN/README.md

   - Memory and computational complexity: The algorithm's complexity grows with the size of the dataset, impacting scalability.
   - Difficulty in identifying global clusters: DBSCAN may struggle to identify clusters with varying densities.

+## Applications

+- **Spatial Data Analysis**: DBSCAN is widely used in geographic information systems (GIS) and spatial data analysis applications to cluster spatial data points based on their proximity and density.
+It can identify regions of interest, hotspots, and spatial patterns in datasets such as GPS coordinates, satellite images, and environmental data.
+- **Image Segmentation**: DBSCAN can be applied to image processing tasks for segmenting images into meaningful regions or objects based on pixel similarity and spatial proximity.
+It can identify objects, boundaries, and textures in images, making it useful for applications such as medical image analysis, object recognition, and scene understanding.
+- **Anomaly Detection**: DBSCAN is effective in detecting outliers and anomalies in datasets by identifying data points that do not belong to any cluster or are located in low-density regions.
+It can be used for fraud detection, network intrusion detection, and quality control in manufacturing by flagging unusual or unexpected patterns in the data.
+- **Customer Segmentation**: DBSCAN can be used in marketing and customer analytics to segment customers based on their purchasing behavior, demographics, and geographic location.
+It can identify groups of customers with similar preferences and characteristics, enabling targeted marketing campaigns, personalized recommendations, and customer retention strategies.

 ## Implementation with Scikit-Learn

 In this implementation, we use the `DBSCAN` class from scikit-learn, a popular machine learning library in Python.
 The code fits the DBSCAN model to the data, assigns cluster labels, and estimates the number of clusters and noise points in the dataset.